 Hogpen Hill Farms artworks

 The next open house at Edward Tufte's landscape sculpture park Hogpen Hill Farms in Connecticut to be announced

 "North America's best sculpture park: Edward Tufte's Hogpen Hill Farms" Philip Greenspun

-Open House at Edward Tufte's 234 acre outdoor landscape sculpture park and tree farm.
+The open house at Edward Tufte's 234 acre outdoor landscape sculpture park and tree farm scheduled for June 13, 2015 has been cancelled.
+The next open house will be held in the fall.
 Recent pieces include 40 stone megaliths, stainless steel Feynman diagrams, and the walking wall.
-Saturday June 13, 2015 from 11.00 to 5.00 at Hogpen Hill Farms, 100 Weekeepeemee Road, Woodbury, Connecticut 06798.
+Hogpen Hill Farms, 100 Weekeepeemee Road, Woodbury, Connecticut 06798.
 Hogpen Hill Farms is in Litchfield County in Northwest Connecticut, 100 minutes from Manhattan.
 Wear walking shoes and be able to walk the 1.5 mile main diagonal.
 Call Graphics Press at 203 272-9187 for questions.

 Triptych, steel series #5, 2013, about 5 x 10 x 1.5 feet